jordan-castro/easyjs/README.md

 # EasyJS
 EasyJS is a new transpiled programming language which makes it easy to write web applications easily and naturally.
-Using a modern like syntax to interact FULLY and ONLY with the DOM.
+Using a modern like syntax to interact FULLY with the DOM, server, and anywhere else that JS runs.

 Transpiled means that it goes from one language to another, it is not compiled nor interperted.
 It goes from EasyJS to JS.
 Similar to CofeeScript and TypeScript.
 The main difference being that it is an easy to use language.